Pennsylvania Department of Transportation: Multimodal Transportation

 The Multimodal Transportation deputate oversees aviation, rail freight transport, public transportation, ports, and pedestrian and bicycle transportation.
 The deputate oversees airports in Pennsylvania, which includes 127 public airports, 243 private airports, and 280 private heliports.
 Multimodal Transportation also looks over 65 railroads which operate over 5600 mi of track in the state.
 PennDOT oversees bicycle routes across the state, including the state-designated BicyclePA bicycle routes and the portions of the federally-designated United States Bicycle Route System located within Pennsylvania.

 PennDOT provides the primary funding for two Amtrak trains in Pennsylvania that operate along the Keystone Corridor.
 The Keystone Service runs between Harrisburg and New York City via Philadelphia and offers multiple daily departures.
 The Pennsylvanian runs between Pittsburgh and New York City via Philadelphia and operates once daily in each direction.

 The Mulitmodal Transportation deputate supports public transit authorities in Pennsylvania, which consists of 34 agencies providing fixed-route and demand responsive transport to urban and rural areas and 18 agencies providing demand responsive transport only.
 The deputate also supports intercity bus service in the state.
+PennDOT provides funding for ten intercity bus routes that cross the state, connecting rural areas to cities and providing connections to Amtrak, airports, and local public transit; the routes are operated by Fullington Trailways and Greyhound Lines.